 Most companies around the world are feeling the pain of the 2020 corona virus somehow.
-In Taiwan we are proud of how the government and the people have worked together on how to so far (April 2020) keeping the sick to less than 400 people.
+In Taiwan we are proud of how the government and the people have worked together on how to keep the infection rate low.

-Even though Taiwan is not completely closed down like many other countries, many restaurants and bars are feeling the pain as people are less likely to go out and sit within coughing distance of strangers.
+Even though Taiwan is not completely closed down like many other countries, many restaurants and bars are feeling the pain as people are banned to dine in.

 A business does not have have to see their business go down to zero to be in trouble of course.
 The government has instituted several different rounds of support for businesses hurting from the effects of virus.